Theory Report: Uncertainty Reduction Theory

 How we behave and the things we say, focusing on how we are saying things to the person we are talking with and the actions we take.
 As stated earlier, I have been in sales for the better part of a decade and unknowingly used this theory in a lot of my processes.

 When you first knock on a stranger’s door with the intention to sell them something there is a lot of uncertainty, not only in your mind but more so in the mind of the prospect.
-Utilizing the uncertainty reduction theory will improve my sales and this paper has shown good indication on how so.
+Utilizing the Uncertainty Reduction Theory will improve sales and this paper has shown good indication on how.

-The entry phase is very important for me to be successful, I want to smile and greet them politely.
+The entry phase is very important for anyone to be successful, you want to smile and greet them politely.
 This is something that takes a lot of practice.
 Ways in reducing uncertainty are also found through familiarity and saying things in a particular order.
 That way you can build a relationship, which was shown by Berger and Calabrese in their axioms.

 On the Bright Side

 People should practice not being negative in any communication, but focusing more so on the first interaction with individuals to reduce the uncertainty they might have.
 Noticing subtle cues has also been a key indicator of how the interaction is usually going.
-So if the person is interacting and asking questions then I feel as if I am making progress and I keep moving forward.
+So if the person is interacting and asking questions, then you should feel as if you are making progress and keep moving forward.
 The theory proves that as communication progresses, people become more familiar with the type of person we are and what we believe which in turn reduces how uncertain they feel about us.

 I would argue that this theory is something everyone should incorporate into their daily lives, in order to have a better overall interaction with every individual they communicate with.
 Communication is something that looks to be dying out, people seem more privy to their Facebook status update or how many likes they received on an Instagram post.
 So I try to focus more on communication with people and of course always trying to build meaningful relationships with everyone I meet.